shathasultan/muwajjih/README.md

 run and evaluate this software for the purpose of assessment — so everything in this README can be executed by a reviewer without asking permission first.

+## Acknowledgement

+This project was completed as part of the **SDA-AIE-113 — Software Engineering Practices for AI Systems** training program at **SDAIA Academy**, under the supervision of **Abdullah Khalid AlShahrani**.

+Official SDAIA Academy GitHub: https://github.com/SDAIAAcademy